webiik/components/src/Webiik/Container/README.md

 Container
 =========
-The Container adds handy methods to most common Pimple functions and then adds automatic injection of dependencies from container to class controller.
+The Container adds handy methods to most common Pimple functions and then adds automatic injection of dependencies from container to class constructor.

 Installation
 ------------